Skip to main content

 Does the library have wireless printing?

-Yes.
-You can print from your own device in the library.
-Remember that printing must be paid using Ole Miss Express.
-The direct link to print is here https://dionysus.lib.olemiss.edu/cps/?lang=en_US
+Yes, you can print from your own device in the library.
+Printing is paid for using Ole Miss Express.
+To get started, use the mobile printing page.

 read more